-Title of the event: Virtual expert workshop - Industrial narrative Date & location: 13 January 2022, 15:00 to 16:30 hrs, Online Organiser(s): Borg & Co Summary Online seminar with 126 registered participants, with presentations from experts to present the EEW survey and case studies.
+Date & location: 13 January 2022, 15:00 to 16:30 hrs, Online Organiser(s): niser(s): Borg & Co Summary of the event Online seminar with 126 registered participants, with presentations from experts to present the EEW survey and case studies.
 Presentation of IEA facts of the progress and programmes of energy efficiency.
-Energy efficiency - present and furure (Brian Motherway, IEA) · Along with the economy, global CO2 emissions are on the rebound. · In 2021, we saw intensity gains, a return to energy efficiency progress.
-By 2021, improved energy intensity by 2 procent.
+Energy efficiency present and future (Brian Motherway, IEA) • Along with the economy, global CO2 emissions are on the rebound. • In 2021, we saw intensity gains, a return to energy efficiency progress.
+By 2021, improved energy intensity by 2%.
 However, we need to double our progress rate on energy intensity now- not in the future.
-Efficiency progress recovering after slowest year in a decade · In 2021, we saw some progress in investment in energy efficiency, some progress in the transport sector, driven by some investment in infrastructure and some stimulus spending.
+Efficiency progress recovering after slowest year in a decade • In 2021, we saw some progress in investment in energy efficiency, some progress in the transport sector, driven by some investment in infrastructure and some stimulus spending.
 We saw the biggest increase in the building sector, driven by policies in some countries.
-It is not a global trend. · There are over 40 efficiency milestones on the road to net zero emissions across all sectors and parts of the world.
-It starts now; the first decade is absolutely crucial, and energy efficiency is the most important element. · There is no feasible, affordable or plausible way to net zero emissions if it's not led by energy efficiency, which makes everything else cheaper and more doable, because it lowers the to supply with renewables and new technologies. · If we don't act know, buildings, cars and products will be inefficient for years and decades, locking in lower levels of efficiency and higher levels of emissions.
-Efficiency can step up to a higher level, since there are a lot of available actions and technologies.
+It is not a global trend. • There are over 40 efficiency milestones on the road to net zero emissions across all sectors and parts of the world.
+It starts now; the first decade is absolutely crucial, and energy efficiency is the most important element. • There is no feasible, affordable or plausible way to net zero emissions if it's not led by energy efficiency, which makes everything else cheaper and more doable, because it lowers the size of the energy system, lowers the amount of energy we need to supply with renewables and new technologies.

-"The project EEW4 has received funding from the European Union Horizon 2020 research and innovation programme under grant agreement No 847153"
+"The project EEW4 has received funding from the European Union Horizon 2020 research and innovation programme under grant agreement No 847153" The publication reflects only the author's view and that the European Commission is not responsible for any use that may be made of the information it contains